Howard Waldrop: Career

 Waldrop was Professional Writer Guest of Honor at Loscon 46 in Los Angeles, California, in 2019.
 In 2004 he started writing movie reviews with Lawrence Person for Locus Online.

 Waldrop died from a stroke in Austin, on January 14, 2024, at the age of 77.

 Style

 Waldrop's stories combine elements such as alternative history, American popular culture, the American South, old movies (and character actors), classical mythology, and rock 'n' roll music.
 His style is sometimes obscure or elliptical: Night of the Cooters is a pastiche of H. G. Wells' The War of the Worlds told from the perspective of a small town Texas sheriff (a homage to Slim Pickens) who faces a Martian cylinder crashing down near his town; "Heirs of the Perisphere" involves robotic Disney characters waking up in the far future; "Fin de Cyclé" describes the Dreyfus affair from the perspective of bicycle enthusiasts.

 Waldrop's work is frequently out-of-print, though still available for sale online; several of his books have been reprinted in omnibus editions.

 Several of his stories have been nominated for the genre's awards; "The Ugly Chickens" — about the extinction of the dodo — won a Nebula Award for best novelette in 1980, and also a World Fantasy Award for Short Fiction in 1981; this is perhaps his best known work.
-His collection Night of the Cooters: More Neat Stories win the Locus Award for Best Collection in 1992.
+His collection Night of the Cooters: More Neat Stories won the Locus Award for Best Collection in 1992.
 In 2021, he won the World Fantasy Award for Life Achievement.

 At least three novels remained unfinished/unpublished: I, John Mandeville, The Search for Tom Purdue and The Moone World.

 Film adaptations

-Three of his stories, "The Ugly Chickens", "Mary Margaret Road Grader" and "Night of the Cooters", have been adapted to film.
+Three of his stories ("The Ugly Chickens", "Mary Margaret Road Grader", and "Night of the Cooters"), have been adapted to film, while George R. R. Martin has signed on as producer for an animated adaptation of A Dozen Tough Jobs.